MotusWTS/motus/inst/doc/upstream_api.md

       - burstSlop

-Paging for this query is achieved by using the last returned value of `hitID` as `H` on subsequent calls.
+Paging for this query is achieved by using the last returned value of `hitID` as `hitID` on subsequent calls.

 ### get all hits from given batch ###

-   hits_in_batch (B, H)
+   hits_in_batch (batchID, hitID)

-        - B: integer batchID
+        - batchID: integer batchID
-        - H: integer largest hitID we *already* have
+        - hitID: integer largest hitID we *already* have from this batch

-   - return a list of all hits in batch B whose hit ID is > H
+   - return a list of all hits in batch `batchID` whose hit ID is > `hitID`

    - columns should include these fields (as they exist in the transfer tables):